 The study found that between January 1, 2020, and June 30, 2021, news reports from 250 cases showed that only 18% of cases represent core cybercrime.
 In the remaining 82% of cases, allegations were made for publishing information or opinions in online media or newspapers.

-More complaints have been lodged under Section 25 (47%) in cases relating to disclosure of information and opinion.
+More complaints have been lodged under Section 25 (47%) in cases relating to the disclosure of information and opinion.
 Sections 26 and 29 (16.31% and 12.17% respectively) are next.
 The other two most widely used sections are 29 and 31, found in the study.
 Political party affiliates filed 46% of cases, while law enforcement members filed 23%.
 Other plaintiffs were journalists, lawyers, government officials, teachers, artists, business people, students, private servants, religious leaders, freedom fighters and judges.
 At least 554 people, including 20 women, were charged in the cases.
 In 153 cases, multiple accused, including the main accused, were arrested immediately after the case.
-Among the defendants, 37% persons were related to politics, 29% journalists, 14% students and teachers.
-The rest were private jobholders, religious leaders, business people, artists, lawyers, government employees.
+Among the defendants, 37% persons were related to politics, 29% were journalists, and 14% were students and teachers.
+The rest were private jobholders, religious leaders, business people, artists, lawyers, and government employees.
 In other words, journalists have been accused in about one-third of the total cases.

 In his speech, Ahsan Adelur Rahman MP also called for amending the Digital Security Act.
 He emphasized more interactions between journalists and their counterparts, including politicians.

 Discussants said the DSA is inconsistent with international standards of expression.
 The abuse of this law is embarrassing for the government.
 They also emphasize taking integrated, modern and decentralized initiatives for journalists’ skills, educational qualifications, and training.